How to display jupyter notebooks on your hugo blog

 Writing the notebook

-The source code for this blog is available in this Gitlab repository external link .
+The source code for this blog is available in this Gitlab repository (link) .
 I created a new top-level folder notebooks/ and a subfolder for each notebook project I want to post about.
 This allows me to easily link to the Jupyter notebook and data to make it reproducible.

 It is important that you start the notebook with a cell that contains the front matter of the blog post, e.g.